EricZeiberg/Lobby/README.md

 Lobby
 =====

-The plugin that manages lobby related stuff on the EUHC server.
+The plugin that manages lobby related stuff on The Minepire Network